seanefa/filipiniana-furniture/readme.md

 5. Lozano, Mariano III
 6. Publico, Mark Joseph

-Bachelor of Science in Information Technology at Polytechnic University of the Philippines
+Bachelor of Science in Information Technology at Polytechnic University of the Philippines.